Skip to main content

 The Patriots, who are playing in their first state tournament, gave the Hornets (31-1) their first loss of the season.

-Kale Misegades, who finished with 32 points and 12 rebounds, sent the game into overtime when he tied it at 61-61, but his three-pointer in the final seconds of overtime fell short.
-Henning was chasing its first state title since 2019.
+Henning senior Kale Misegades, who finished with 32 points and 12 rebounds, sent the game into overtime when he tied it at 61-61, but his three-pointer in the final seconds of overtime fell short.
+The Hornets were chasing their first state title since 2019.

 Jamin Metzger, who had 13 points and 10 rebounds, hit two free throws for a 69-65 Hills-Beaver Creek lead with 22 seconds left in overtime.
 Brodie Metzger also finished with 13 points and 11 rebounds.
 Riggins Rheault also added 15 points for the Patriots (29-3).